ghostscript3r/poe-trade-official-site-enhancer/README.md

 # Poe Trade Official Site Enhancer - [install link](https://raw.githubusercontent.com/ghostscript3r/poe-trade-official-site-enhancer/master/poe-trade-official-site-enhancer.user.js)

-Adds tons of usefull features to pathofexile.com/trade, from a very easy to use save manager to save and laod your searches and even live search them all in one page, to an auto sort by real currency values (from poe.ninja), passing from gems max quality cost and more.
-I have some other very good idea for features to add, I'll gladly push them forward if I see people start using this.

-***THERE'S ALSO A VERSION OF THIS SCRIPT FOR THE POE.TRADE SITE: [you can find it here](https://github.com/ghostscript3r/poe-trade-enhancer)***
+<p>Enhance your <strong>Path of Exile</strong> and <strong>Path of Exile 2</strong> trading experience with powerful QoL features!</p><ul><li>An intuitive <strong>search save manager</strong> to <strong>save and load full searches or individual filter groups</strong> effortlessly.</li><li>A <strong>new affix selector</strong> that dynamically displays only the mods available for the selected item type.</li><li><strong>Automatic sorting by real currency values</strong> (via poe.ninja) for better price comparisons.</li><li>Quickly check <strong>gem max-quality costs</strong> and other useful enhancements.</li></ul><p>More features are on the way—if players find this useful, I'll keep expanding it!</p>

 ## Features

-* Sort item and currency searches on **pathofexile.com/trade** by current chaos equivalent using **poe.ninja** values.
+* Sort item and currency searches on **pathofexile.com/trade****pathofexile.com/trade2** by current chaos equivalent using **poe.ninja****orbwatch.trade** values.
+* Track "contacted" seller in currency searches like the app already does for item searches.
+* Change quantities in currency searches freely.

 ### Item Search enhancements

-* Adds a save manager to easily save and reload any item search.
+* Adds a save manager to easily save and reload any item search or even any filter group.
-* Multi live-search.
-You can live-search any number of your saved searches in one page.
+* Adds an affix selector based on [PoEDB](https://poedb.tw/)[PoE2DB](https://poe2db.tw/) data to easily select all actually possible affixes for the item type you are searching.
+* Duplicates search button on top of search controls.
 * Result can be grouped by user selling
 * For tiered items (essences, sextants...) show the cost of reaching max tier, also enabling sorting by this value.
 * For gems show the cost of reaching max quality by buying the gem and the necessary gemcutter's prisms, also enabling sorting by this value.
 * Wiki links for additional items and types.

-### Currency Search enhancements

-* Track "contacted" seller in currency searches like the app already does for item searches.
-* Change quantities in currency searches freely.

 ## Please consider donating

-If you like this script and wish it's kept working or wish new features to be added, consider contributing somehow.
-Consider that by nature UserScripts need maintenance.
-I will never have any control on how or when the site I'm modifing will change.
-I try to develop theese scripts as smart as possible so that if anything changes they at least don't make the original unusable, but as the site changes the script will need to adapt to continue working.
-So if you find this usefull and wish to continue using it, really consider supporting me.
-If no one will, I'm pretty sure I will abandon theese projects sooner or later, and after that it's only a matter of time before it stop working.
+**Enjoying the script?
+Buy me a beer! 🍻**

+I'm updating this now because I'm loving **Path of Exile 2** and want the best trading experience for myself.
+If you find it useful too, consider **tossing a coin my way**—it helps keep it working longer.

+That said, since there wasn’t much support in the past, I don’t expect to keep adding new features beyond what I personally need.
+But hey, if enough people start using it and showing support, who knows?

+No pressure—if you like it, you can **donate, spread the word, or just enjoy the script!** Cheers! 😃

 You can donate on [Patreon](https://www.patreon.com/bePatron?u=15819567) or [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=L5JZS33ADMBQW) and support me directly.
-If not with a donation you can contribute by reccomending it to your friends, or even just by requesting new features or scripts, that might in turn attract new users.
+You can also contribute simply by reccomending it to your friends, or even just by requesting new features or scripts.
-Check my page on [Patreon](https://www.patreon.com/ghostscripter) and follow directions from there on how to request new features or scripts.
-There's already a specific page for **[requesting new features for this project](https://www.tricider.com/admin/36HWcTk5RhZ/DawSV0oQX7b)**.
+Check my page on [Patreon](https://www.patreon.com/ghostscripter) or vote/propose new features here **[requesting new features for this project](https://www.tricider.com/admin/36HWcTk5RhZ/DawSV0oQX7b)**.

 ## Issue tracking

 [GitHub issue tracking page](https://github.com/ghostscript3r/poe-trade-official-site-enhancer/issues)

 > ### Use only GitHub please.
-The other repositories section will be monitored occasionally at best.
+The other repositories will be monitored occasionally at best.
 Also avoid sending bug report directly to my mail, there's a very high probability they'll just be ignored that way.

 ## Roadmap

-I'd like to see some votes before starting on new features.
-I already put some ideas there, but I'd like to see more from you.
-If nothing appens there, the next thing will probably be a smart mod and ranges selector based on poe.affix values, because choosing a mod that gives no results because the mod for the type of item I'm searching is spelled slightly differente is one of the things I find more frustrating of this interface.
+<p>I’m glad to see so many people interested in this script!
+While I’ve kept the <strong>feature voting system</strong> and <strong>GitHub issue tracking</strong>, I’ll be honest—I haven’t been great at keeping up with requests in the past, and with limited support, that’s unlikely to change.</p><p>For now, I’ll keep working on this at my own pace, mostly adding things I personally find useful.
+I have some cool ideas, but they’re probably a bit too ambitious for a one-person side project.</p><p>That said, if you have suggestions, feel free to drop them in!
+Just know that new features will happen <strong>if and when I have the time and motivation.</strong> Either way, I appreciate everyone who’s found this useful!</p>

 [New features request and vote](https://www.tricider.com/admin/36HWcTk5RhZ/DawSV0oQX7b) [Project board](https://trello.com/b/x77l2HzX/poe-trade-enhancer)

+### About Multi Live Search

+I know some people are wondering if **multi live search** will ever return. **Short answer: No.**

+It caused **server load issues**, which impacted the game itself, and honestly, it was mostly used for flipping—something this script wasn’t even designed for.
+You can still achieve the same result by opening multiple browser tabs, but you’ll quickly run into **IP limitations**, and the same would happen with multi live search.

+If there's real demand for this, the right approach would be **something like the old POE Sniper**, targeting the public official API for premium public tabs.
+If someone wants to take that on, I’d be happy to collaborate by helping **export searches in the right format**, but **multi live search won’t be coming from me again.**

+Hope that clears things up! 😊

 ## Changelog & Releases